Annaolivia5/Scraiping-Mars-Sites/README.md

 Then a flask was used to display the scraped information on a single page.

 The data scraped is stored in a MongoDB.
-Then the data is retrieved from the database and displayed using HTML, Jinja, and Bootstrap in a chrome web browser.
+Then the data is retrieved from the database and displayed using HTML, and Bootstrap in a chrome web browser.

 This is a screenshot of the final flask app: